-Structural unemployment is the unemployment that exists because wages do not adjust to equilibrium which causes the number of job-seekers to exceed the number of available jobs even in economic boom.
+Structural unemployment is the unemployment that exists when wages do not adjust to equilibrium such that the number of job-seekers exceed the number of available jobs even in an economic boom.

 Let’s evaluate what causes the structural unemployment using the demand and supply analysis.

 As shown in the graph below, the labor demand curve slopes downward.
 It means that as the wages fall, firms are willing to hire more workers and vice versa.
 It is due to diminishing marginal product of labor.
 As we add more and more workers while keeping capital constant, they are increasing less and less productive.
 The labor supply curve is upward sloping.
 It means that more workers are willing to work at higher wages.

 The interplay of demand and supply determines the wage that prevails in the market and the number of people hired.
 If at a certain wage level, the number of workers needed by firms is higher than the number of workers willing to work, the market wage will rise resulting in an increase in number of workers willing to work and a decrease in the number of workers firms are willing to hire.
 If at a certain wage level, the number of workers willing to work exceed the number of workers needed, market wage will fall coupled causing a decrease in number of job-seekers and an increase in number of jobs available.
 But there are factors that do not let this automatic adjustment to work.

 Factors that keeps the labor market from reaching equilibrium include: minimum wage, unions and efficiency wages.

 A minimum wage is a price floor created by governments.
 It is the wage below which no employer is allowed to hire workers.
 Since the equilibrium wage for many skilled workers is above the minimum wage, it affects employment of only the least-skilled workers.